Turkey: Journalist jailed on suspicion of insulting Erdogan | DW | 22.01.2022

 "Her detention overnight at 2 a.m. because of a proverb is unacceptable," he wrote on Twitter.
 "This stance is an attempt to intimidate journalists, the media and society."

-Turkey has investigated over 160,000 cases of insulting the president since Erdogan first took the office in 2014
+Turkey has investigated more than 160,000 cases of insulting the president since Erdogan took the office in 2014

 Insulting the president carries a jail sentence of between one and four years.